Cache

 - A global cache can be specific of different applications (e.g., for unit tests vs normal code)

-- It is controlled through the
+- It is controlled through the tagparameter

-parameter - The global cache corresponds to
+- The global cache corresponds to tag = None

 Function-specific cache